-In this paper we study the presence and impact of such an "asset overhang" problem, i.e., a financier's reduced incentive to fund a firm's profitable innovation due to externalities imposed by the project on the financier's legacy investment (e.g. through business stealing, devaluation of pledged collateral, etc.).2 Importantly, we assess how the interaction between innovation externalities and the structure of the financial market drive the funding capacity of disruptive firms.
+Technological change is not always in an investor's best interest.1 In this paper we study the presence and impact of an "asset overhang" problem, i.e., a financier's reduced incentive to fund a firm's profitable innovation due to externalities imposed by the project on the financier's legacy investment (e.g. through business stealing, devaluation of pledged collateral, etc.).2 Importantly, we assess how the interaction between innovation externalities and the structure of the financial market drives the funding capacity of disruptive firms.

-We proceed by first extending the corporate finance model of Holmstrom and Tirole (1997) to study the effect of an investor's legacy portfolio on her decision to fund new projects when these projects may adversely affect the value of the investors' original portfolio.
+We proceed by first extending the corporate finance model of Holmstrom and Tirole (1997) to study the effect of an investor's legacy portfolio on her decision to fund new projects when these projects may adversely affect the value of the investor's original portfolio.
 Second, we develop the models' main result that the market structure of the intermediary system plays a crucial role in determining the extent of funding supply to innovative firms.
-In particular, we demonstrate that the presence of investors with less or no exposures to asset devaluations triggers capital supply by the entire system.
+In particular, we demonstrate that the presence of investors with less or no exposures to asset devaluations triggers liquidity supply by the entire system.
 Finally, we discuss how the various moving parts in the model - e.g., nature of pledged collateral, information structure, fungibility of the legacy exposures - affect rationing outcomes and levels of technological conservatism.

-According to our theory, the heterogeneity of legacy positions is key to observe the economic effects of an asset overhang problem.
-In order to test our predictions, we consider the technological transition towards environmentally friendly economies.
-In fact, climate change uniquely combines large threats of disruptive innovation by green activity and strong exposures across the population of investors toward brown industries.
-As a result, our empirical application studies whether the financing of green technology suffers from an asset overhang problem.
+According to our theory, an asset overhang materialises when new technologies have a large potential of disruption to which the full pool of eligible investors are exposed.
+In order to test our predictions, we consider the case of environmental (green) technologies.
+While the application is appealing in view of the important funding efforts required to win the race against runaway climate change (Giglio et al., 2021; Hong et al., 2020), the climate-finance nexus also constitutes a tight conceptual match with our overhang framework.
+In particular, climate change uniquely combines large threats of disruptive environmental innovation and strong exposures across the population of investors towards brown industries (ECB, 2019).
+Our empirical application therefore studies whether the financing of green technology suffers from an asset overhang problem.
 In particular, we investigate how banks ration firms engaged in developing and/or diffusing environmental technologies (e.g. solar panels, biodegradable plastics, etc.).
-While the application is appealing in view of the important funding efforts required to win the race against runaway climate change (Giglio et al., 2021; Hong et al., 2020), the climate-finance nexus also constitutes a tight conceptual match with our overhang framework, as novel green technologies embody threats to performance and capital values of laggard firms (ECB, 2019).
-The analysis reveals that banks have jointly delayed the transition to a carbon-neutral economy by rationing environmental innovators and adopters in both product and technology spaces where the banking system holds large stakes.
+The analysis reveals that banks have jointly delayed the transition to a greener economy by rationing environmental innovators and adopters in both product and technology spaces where the banking system holds large stakes.